We recommend the following Quoll products for patients who require multiple medicationsVISIT SHOP

 In an emergency, communication of vital information is crucial!

-First responders (ambulance, paramedics, police and other emergency situation attendees) are trained to look for a patient’s medical ID.
-Help them to help you (or your loved one who is an organ transplant patient).
+raining is provided to the first responders (ambulance, paramedics, police and other emergency situation attendees) to look for a patient’s medical ID.
+Help them to help you (or your loved one who is an organ transplant patient)

-Simply by wearing or carrying a Quoll Medical Alert device, the information will be instantly available – not just medical information, but valuable data such as the patient’s name, address, next of kin and their contact details.
+Simply by wearing or carrying a Quoll Medical Alert device, the information will be instantly available.
+Not just medical information but valuable data such as the patient’s name, address, next of kin and their contact details are also made available.

 Medical problems and other situations that may be faced by multiple medication:

-- If you are ever admitted to the ER of a hospital, the last thing you want is for your doctor to have to look up archives of your records or contact your pharmacist for a list of medications, which could be out of date and which will take time.
-So, even if your life is not in danger, there is still the time and convenience factor to consider and that also applies to the doctors and staff at the hospital.
+- In the event of your admission to the ER of a hospital, the last thing you want is for your doctor to have to look up archives of your records or contact your pharmacist for a list of medications, which could be out of date and will take time.
+So, even if your life is not in danger, there is still the time and convenience factor to consider.
+This also applies to the doctors and staff at the hospital.

 - In the event you are rushed to hospital without your handbag, wallet, gym bag or other possession, where will your list of medications be?

-- Imagine you are discovered at a bus stop unconscious, having suffered an adverse reaction to a new medication.
+- You may fall unconscious at a bus stop due to the adverse reaction to a new medication.
 Will the person who finds you think you’ve had a bit too much to drink?
 Passed out from a drug overdose?
 Your Quoll Medical Alert device will make the situation a lot clearer.

-- When you have to fill out insurance forms, hospital admission forms and WorkCover application forms, you may be required to list your medications.
+- In the event where you have to list your medications while filling out insurance forms, hospital admission forms and WorkCover application forms.
 Wouldn’t life be a whole lot simpler if you could access the information via your Quoll?

 - You may need a diagnostic MRI but you have a heart stent or artificial heart valve.
 This is critical information for the technician to have.